isaacs/node-glob/README.md

   In the case of a symlink that cannot be resolved, the full absolute path to the matched entry is returned (though it will usually be a broken symlink)
+* `absolute` Set to true to always receive absolute paths for the `'match'` event.
+Will not pass absolute paths to the callback or returned from `glob.sync`.

 ## Comparisons to other fnmatch/glob implementations